How to Dry Brush Miniatures and Models (Tips, Photos)

 Check out my gallery for examples of my work.

 I love to experimenting with painting techniques.
-For more about painting miniatures and other hobbies, check out these articles.
+For more about painting miniatures and other hobbies, check out these painting articles.

 I’m writing more as you read!